Looking for the best obd2 bluetooth adapter and scanner? Then you are on the right page now.

 It’s a good, mid-range scanner and if you don’t see yourself needing those lacking features it would be a great pick.

-Only difference, the MX can read a couple more protocols than the LX can.
+The only difference is that the MX can read a couple more protocols than the LX can.

 The MX can read single-wire CAN (GMLAN) and Ford medium-speed CAN (MS-CAN).